Hennepin County

 In Minnesota, all offenses committed by someone under 18 are handled by County Attorneys.
 These range from traffic incidents to homicides.

-The Hennepin County Attorney's Juvenile Prosecution Division is responsible for these cases.
+The Hennepin County Attorney's Youth Prosecution Division is responsible for these cases.

 victim advocate